WJTN: History

 The station was first licensed to the Hotel Jamestown on December 27, 1924, with the requested call letters of WOCL ("We're On Chautauqua Lake"), and signed on four days later.
 In 1936 the call letters were changed to WJTN.

 In 1952, WJTN held a construction permit for what would have been Jamestown's first commercial television service.
 A UHF station licensed to channel 58, WJTN-TV was abandoned after two Buffalo businessmen made their own bid for the channel 58 allocation, only to abandon it themselves by 1953 to pursue a station in Buffalo, WBUF-TV, which itself was a commercial failure.
 Jamestown would never emerge as a standalone television market, instead relying on stations from Buffalo and Erie, Pennsylvania for television service.

 Pete Hubbell served as WJTN's sports director from 1962 until the late 1990s; he died in 2025, age 89.
 Hubbell was the son of Ralph Hubbell, a sports announcer in Buffalo, and the younger Hubbell served as the Buffalo Bills' inaugural public address announcer during the team's time at War Memorial Stadium.

+Lilly Broadcasting, owner of WICU-TV and operator of WSEE-TV in Erie, Pennsylvania, acquired Media One's radio stations in Ashtabula and Jamestown, New York, in December 2025 for a combined $4 million.